sbglasius/geb/README.md

 ## Geb Functional Testing for the Grails® framework

-This plugin integrates [Geb](https://www.gebish.org) with [Grails](https://www.grails.org) to make it easy to write functional tests for your applications.
+This plugin integrates [Geb](https://www.gebish.org) with [Grails](https://www.grails.org) to make it easy to write functional tests for your Grails applications.

 ## Examples